@boldare/openai-assistant

 In this section, you will learn how to integrate the AI Assistant library into your NestJS application.
 The following steps will guide you through the process of setting up the library and creating simple functionalities.

 Open or create your NestJS application where you would like to integrate the AI Assistant.
-If you don't have a NestJS application yet, you can create one using the following command:
+To create a new NestJS application, use the following command:

 nest new project-name